tourcoder/tourcoder/content/blog/why-i-created-the-xcoder-community.md

 updated@20231125, I apologize for closing this community.
 There are many such communities available now.
 Instead, I will develop a client for such communities.

 update@20231221, I reopen this community several days ago because I can't change the data generated under this domain name to another domain name to continue using it.
 BTW, it seems Twitter is experiencing another downtime.

+update@20240429, Sorry I closed this community again.
+This domain name Xcoder.org will be used on another project.